codecraftingtools/tydl/doc/tutorial/tutorial.rst

   Simple2: Record
     scalar_storage_order: most_significant_first
     fields:
-      a: UInt16
+      first: UInt 16
-      b: UInt16
+      second: UInt 16

-If the ``scalar_storage_order`` attribute is not specified, then the machine's native byte order will be used for efficiency.
-The name of this attribute (the `scalar`_ part, in particular) was chosen for consistency with the equivalent `Ada Scalar Storage Order`_ and `GCC scalar_storage_order type attribute`_ constructs.
+If the `scalar_storage_order <scalar_storage_order>` attribute is not specified, then the machine's native byte order will be used for efficiency.

 Record with Floating-Point Fields
 =================================